 I Can See Just Fine by Eric Barclay

 I love how relatable this book is to kids!
 Paige’s parents and teacher notice she’s having trouble seeing things.
-(Like her music, or the animal she thinks is a cat, . . . ) She visits the eye doctor which gives us a good idea of what that is like.
-Despite her protests that she can see “just fine”, once Paige gets her glasses she realizes she can now see EVERYTHING!
+(Like her music, or the animal she thinks is a cat, . . . ) She visits the eye doctor which gives us a good idea of what that experience is like.
+Despite her protests that she can see “just fine.” once Paige gets her glasses she realizes she can finally see EVERYTHING!

 Jumping Jack by Germano Zullo, illustrated by Albertine

 Jumping Jack is a black horse and Roger Trotter is a tall man who are show-jumping champions.
 They’re the perfect pair.
-Until Jumping Jack starts tripping, missing the jumps.
+Until Jumping Jack starts tripping and missing the jumps.
 What could possibly be wrong with Jumping Jack?
-This is a charming story about needing to wear glasses.
+This is a charming story about figuring out what’s wrong with your eyesight.

 Who Wears Glasses? by Ana Galan, illustrated by Sebastian Burnett